jeeliz/jetsonjs/README.md

 * in browser expression recognition: [github repository of our "Weboji" library](https://github.com/jeeliz/jeelizWeboji),
 * or even pupillometry: [github repository of our pupillometry project](https://github.com/jeeliz/jeelizPupillometry).

-In some uses cases, we need to embed our solution (for kiosks or IOT).
+In some use cases, we need to embed our solution (for kiosks or IOT).
 The standard software stack proposed on the Jetson is useless with our framework because we do not use *Cuda*, so we did JetsonJS.
 Now, our technology can really run everywhere (embedded, mobile, desktop and web)!

-Stay tunned to our bleeding edge developments by subscribing to our [Youtube channel](https://www.youtube.com/channel/UC3XmXH1T3d1XFyOhrRiiUeA) or [Twitter @StartupJeeliz](https://twitter.com/StartupJeeliz) or our [Linkedin page](https://fr.linkedin.com/company/jeeliz)
+Stay tunned to our bleeding edge developments by subscribing to our [Youtube channel](https://www.youtube.com/channel/UC3XmXH1T3d1XFyOhrRiiUeA) or [Twitter @StartupJeeliz](https://twitter.com/StartupJeeliz) or our [Linkedin page](https://fr.linkedin.com/company/jeeliz).